|

 The

-firm of Joseph Meeks and Sons was founded by the cabinetmaker Joseph Meeks
+firm of Joseph Meeks & Sons was founded by the cabinetmaker Joseph Meeks

 who, according to New York City directories, was making furniture in